Quantum and Advanced Technologies Talent Building Program

 The program includes funding available from the Queensland Quantum and Advanced Technologies Strategy under Pillar 3 – Quantum Workforce, including the $3 million Innovation PhD program and $1 million STEM education and employment pathways program.

-The Talent Building Program opens to Queensland-based universities on 13 June 2024 to bid for the number of each award category to be administered to students.
+The Talent Building Program was a closed grant program for Queensland-based universities to bid on the number of awards in each category to be administered to students.
 Some scholarship places will be reserved for students who identify as women and/or are of Aboriginal and/or Torres Strait Islander descent.

 The types of awards available to students include: